Leadership Insights

 4. Transparency: Transparency in AI is crucial to building trust, ensuring ethical use, and facilitating accountability.
 AI users and stakeholders should have a clear understanding of how their particular model arrives at its decisions, stores data, and how to evaluate its performance.

-5. Societal responsibility: As people and functions are disrupted by AI, what are the values that will guide your business as you adopt AI?
+5. Environmental and Societal responsibility: As people and functions are disrupted by AI, what are the values that will guide your business as you adopt AI?
+Should you buy carbon offsets to address the impact that training and running AI models have on the environment?
 What obligations will your company undertake to retrain or upskill employees or provide a level of job protection?

 KEY QUESTIONS FOR BOARD MEMBERS TO ASK